dspeyer/dspeyer.github.io/magic.md

 1. Spread: Instead of a single target, the spell effects all valid targets in a meter radius sphere (cost: 1)
 2. Chain: Effect X additional valid targets, each of which must be within 10m of the previous (cost: X)

+When using Spread on a spell with duration, the spread effect is instantaneous and the spell continues on all targets that were within the sphere at casting time.

 ## Magics of Power